 Stepping onto the national stage: The door swung open

 I answered the phone one day and recognized the voice of my colleague, the great Dr. Ruth Lawrence.
-She said she was giving a lecture for the National Perinatal Association, and one of their other speakers had just canceled.
-They were wondering if she could recommend someone who might be able to give a lecture related to breastfeeding.
+She said she was giving a lecture for the National Perinatal Association (NPA) and one of their other speakers had just canceled.
+The NPA was wondering if she could recommend someone who might be able to give a lecture related to breastfeeding.
 She asked if I was interested.

 It was Tuesday.
 The conference was on Friday.
 I had no topic in mind, no slides, no bibliography, no handout, no nothing.
 And no plane ticket to Florida.
 So I replied, “Yes!
 Tell them I’ll do it!”